CDHUppsala/digitising-deeds/README.md

 ## Acknowledgements

--We built parts of our pipeline using the HTRflow ecosystem developed by the AI lab at the Swedish National Archives (Riksarkivet).
+We built parts of our pipeline using the HTRflow ecosystem developed by the AI lab at the Swedish National Archives (Riksarkivet).
 In particular, we leveraged htrflow_app for Handwritten Text Recognition.

 ## License